When Does Monolingual Data Help Multilingual Translation: The Role of Domain and Model Scale: (Multi-task) Multilingual NMT

 \subsection{Backtranslation}

-Besides the DAE objectives, we also consider backtranslation~\cite{sennrich-etal-2016-improving} as it is the most established method for using monolingual data.
-To save resources, instead of training separate bilingual models, we re-use the baseline model trained only on (en$\rightarrow$xx and xx$\rightarrow$en) parallel data, and generate the new synthetic parallel data using the monolingual data of each language.
+For BT, to save resources, instead of training separate bilingual models, we re-use the baseline MMT model and generate the new synthetic parallel data using the monolingual data of each language.